 Fruit fly

-The Committee noted the update provided by the Australian Fruit Fly Technical Advisory Subcommittee (AFFTAC) report.
+The Committee noted the update provided by the Australian Fruit Fly Technical Advisory Subcommittee (AFFTAC).
 Progress has been made on developing the Australian National Fruit Fly Management Protocol (the Protocol) and the Australian National Fruit Fly Management Assurance Framework (the Framework).
 Further work is in train to present the finalised Protocol and the Framework to PHC later in the year (9 December 2021).

 Technical Risk Assessment

-The Committee noted changes to the Centre for Excellence in Biosecurity Risk Analysis (CEBRA) grant agreement between the University of Melbourne and the department of Agriculture, Water and Environment (DAWE).
-The committee also noted several projects overlapping with plant health and advised the CEBRA CEO of research challenges in biosecurity and plant health.
+The Committee noted changes to the Centre for Excellence in Biosecurity Risk Analysis (CEBRA) grant agreement between the University of Melbourne and the Department of Agriculture, Water and Environment (DAWE).
+The Committee also noted several projects overlapping with plant health and advised the CEBRA CEO of research challenges in biosecurity and plant health.

-The committee reviewed and discussed risk mitigation options to support business continuity for the potato industry in the event of a detection of the Tomato potato psyllid (TPP) and/or Candidatus Liberibacter solanacearum (CLso) in eastern mainland Australia.
+The Committee reviewed and discussed risk mitigation options to support business continuity for the potato industry in the event of a detection of the Tomato potato psyllid (TPP) and/or Candidatus Liberibacter solanacearum (CLso) in eastern mainland Australia.
 The Committee endorsed the proposed mitigation measures (as identified by the Rapid Risk Assessment) to allow interstate trade of processing and ware potatoes.
 It was noted that assessment of the seed potato pathway was more complex than expected and further work will be undertaken by risk analysts.
 The Subcommittee for Domestic Quarantine and Market Access (SDQMA) were tasked with developing pre-agreed movement conditions of potatoes from potentially infected areas with an emphasis on the immediate measures outlined by Victoria.

 Surveillance